-(The Shared Services Centre will undertake the administration of the scheme for schools purchasing the transactional HR service)
+(HR Services will undertake the administration of the scheme for schools purchasing the HR Transactional Services)

 The earliest start date for ASPP is 20 weeks after the birth.

 Where the mother returns to work on annual leave or sick leave this does not count as a return to work.